memaskal/search/README.md

 5) Serialize inverted index as Pickle file. *Inverted Index size:* -30%
 6) Apply D-Gap encoding. *Inverted Index size:* -25%

-The overall performance over the old implementation is for (P = 2) worker processes is a 2.68 speedup and a -52% reduction in the Inverted Index file size.
+The overall performance for (P = 2) worker processes, is a 2.68 speedup and a -52% reduction in the Inverted Index file size, compared to the original implementation.
 To get help on the Indexer sub system’s execution arguments, type the following command in the projects' directory:

 ```bash
 $ python BuildIndex.py --help